stochasticHydroTools/DoublyPeriodicStokes/source/gpu/python_wrapper/README.md

 * Lx,Ly:     The domain size in the plane (which is always periodic).
 Periodic wrapping is carried out by UAMMD, so the positions' origin in the plane is irrelevant.

 * zmin, zmax: The domain size in the Z direction.
 The meaning of this parameter changes with each mode:
-             * In TP the domain is periodic in z with a size Lz=zmax-zmin (the origin of the particles' positions is irrelevant
+             * In TP the domain is periodic in z with a size Lz=zmax-zmin (the origin of the particles' positions is irrelevant).
              * In DP zmin and zmax denote the allowed range for the heights of the particles.
 In the DP modes particles must always be contained between zmin and zmax.
                 *For "nowall" this range is not physical and can be considered a requirement of the implementation (and similarly for zmax in the "bottom" wall case).
                 *For walled modes ("bottom" and "slit") zmin/zmax correspond to the locations of the bottom/top walls respectively.